SimonXIX/JournalCategoriesPlugin/README.md

 # Journal Categories Plugin for OJS 3.4

-This plugin, designed and configured for Edinburgh Diamond, organises journals on the OJS homepage into predefined categories based on journal IDs.
+This plugin, designed for [Edinburgh Diamond](https://library.ed.ac.uk/research-support/edinburgh-diamond), organises journals on the OJS homepage into predefined categories based on journal IDs.

 ## Features